yuxuanxc/tp/docs/DeveloperGuide.md

      * No change in fields: `edit-itinerary 1 n/Germany` when the name is already `Germany`<br>
         Expected: Similar to 3.

-### F10 Deleting an itinerary
+### F11 Deleting an itinerary

 1. Deleting an itinerary while all itineraries are being shown

    1. Prerequisites: List all itineraries using the `list-itinerary` command.
 Multiple itineraries in the list.

-   1. Test case: `delete-itinerary 1`<br>
+   2. Test case: `delete-itinerary 1`<br>
       Expected: First itinerary is deleted from the list.
 Details of the deleted itinerary shown in the status message.

-   1. Test case: `delete-itinerary 0`<br>
+   3. Test case: `delete-itinerary 0`<br>
       Expected: No itinerary is deleted.
 Error details shown in the status message.

-   1. Other incorrect delete commands to try:
+   4. Other incorrect delete commands to try:
     * Missing index: `delete-itinerary`<br>
       Expected: Similar to 3
     * Invalid index: `delete-itinerary x`, where x is larger than the list size <br>
       Expected: Similar to 3

-### F11 Finding an itinerary
+### F12 Finding an itinerary

 1. Finding an itinerary

    1. Prerequisites: TrackPad contains an itinerary with the name `Singapore Tour`.

-   1. Test case: `find-itinerary Singapore Tour`<br>
+   2. Test case: `find-itinerary Singapore Tour`<br>
       Expected: The itinerary with the name `Singapore Tour` is found.

-   1. Test case: `find-itinerary`<br>
+   3. Test case: `find-itinerary`<br>
       Expected: No itinerary is found.
 Error details shown in the status message.

+### F20 Exiting the program (Robin)

+1. Exits and shutdowns the program

+   1. Prerequisite: NIL

+   2. Test case: `exit`<br>
+      Expected: TrackPad shuts down.

-### F20 Saving data
+### F21 Saving data

 1. Dealing with missing data files

    1. Prerequisites: Launch TrackPad, enter at least one valid command, then exit the app.

-   1. Test case: In the folder where you saved the app, go to the `data` folder.
+   2. Test case: In the folder where you saved the app, go to the `data` folder.
 Delete `attractionlist.json`.
 Launch TrackPad again.<br>
    Expected behavior: TrackPad launches with a sample list of attractions to replace the missing attractions file.
 After entering a valid command, a new `attractionlist.json` file with the current attractions will be created.

-   1. Test case: In the folder where you saved the app, go to the `data` folder.
+   3. Test case: In the folder where you saved the app, go to the `data` folder.
 Delete `itinerarylist.json`.
 Launch TrackPad again.<br>
    Expected behavior: TrackPad launches with a sample list of itineraries to replace the missing itineraries file.
 After entering a valid command, a new `itinerarylist.json` file with the current itineraries will be created.

 2. Dealing with corrupted data files

    1. Prerequisites: Launch TrackPad, enter at least one valid command, then exit the app.

-   1. Test case: In the folder where you saved the app, go to the `data` folder.
+   2. Test case: In the folder where you saved the app, go to the `data` folder.
 Open `attractionlist.json`, delete some portions of it and save.
 Launch TrackPad again.<br>
    Expected behavior: TrackPad launches with an empty list of attractions to replace the corrupted attractions file.
 After entering a valid command, a new `attractionlist.json` file with the current attractions will be created.

-   1. Test case: In the folder where you saved the app, go to the `data` folder.
+   3. Test case: In the folder where you saved the app, go to the `data` folder.
 Open `itinerarylist.json`, delete some portions of it and save.
 Launch TrackPad again.<br>
    Expected behavior: TrackPad launches with an empty list of itineraries to replace the corrupted itineraries file.
 After entering a valid command, a new `itinerarylist.json` file with the current itineraries will be created.

 --------------------------------------------------------------------------------------------------------------------